semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource.element.node-component.md

 id: rregmt56znauz71qgypet6a
 title: node component
 desc: ''
-updated: 1751953040770
+updated: 1751957646984
 created: 1751688486456
 ---

 There are three types of node components, and they are the most important parts of a node:

-**Node components** are dcat:Catalog but their sense is of an abstract dataset that exists through time, independent of any specific version or realization.
+**Node components** are dcat:DatasetSeries and their sense is of an abstract dataset that exists through time, independent of any specific version or realization.
 In a sense, they are "data cakes" made up of

 ## Relationship to Node Datasets